Feodor-Lynen-Gymnasium Planegg: Sports facilities

 For physical education there are two triple gyms and an ice rink available.
 For the optional course sport climbing a climbing tower with a height of ten meters of the Friends of the Würmtal can be used.
 Opened in 2013, the skatepark at the Gymnasium offers an interesting place for skateboarding.
 A tartan track and a football pitch are used for educational purposes as well as by local sports clubs.

 Future extension of the main building

 To meet the increased space requirements with the introduction of the G9 (an additional school year (de)), a new building is planned north of the existing plant.
 The start of construction is scheduled for 2020.
 According to current plans, the three-storey building is not supposed to have any connection to the existing building and primarily accommodates middle classes.
 The non-cash contribution "Zweckverband Staatliches Gymnasium im Würmtal" assumes a total cost of about ten million Euros.

-Reference grammar school of the TU Munich
+Reference grammar school of the Technical University of Munich (TUM)

 The FLG is one of 50 reference grammar schools of the TUM School of Education and is therefore an interface between academic teacher training and teaching practice.
 The training and further education measures of the subject teachers concern in particular the MINT subjects (mathematics, computer science, natural sciences, technology).